piercedprincessxoxo/reddit_upvote_script/README.md

 if it says 'Python some version' youre good to go.
 If it shows an error you'll need to install python

 3. Install Python:

 Type `Python` in command prompt and hit enter.
-It should open the intaller in the Windows store or
+It should open Python in the Windows store.
+Just click install!

+or

 Go to https://www.python.org/ > Downloads > Windows > Python (latest version) and run the installer.

 4. Instal praw (Reddits Python API)

+Enter the following in the command prompt" `pip install praw` and hit enter

 #### Update the script with your information